marcangelo1/Discord-Documentation/docs/Task2.md

 ???
 Info "Public bot"

-    To allow others to invite your bot, ensure the **"Public Bot"** option is checked.
+    To allow others to invite your bot, ensure the **Public Bot** option is checked.

 **7.** When finished, click the **"Save Changes"** Button